If you are thinking of going to England to watch soccer games, chances are you’re having a look at the Christmas season.

 The schedules are going to change — a little

-The Premier League schedule (or “fixtures list”) was announced on June 14, but as I explain in this post, it is going to change.
+The Premier League schedule (or “fixtures list”) for 2019-20 will be announced on June 13, but as I explain in this post, it is then going to change.
 Most changes will be minor, like from Saturday at 3 to Saturday at Noon or 5 p.m.
 Some will be a little bigger, like from Saturday at 3 to Sunday, or even Monday.
 In the second-tier Championship, some games will go to Friday night or Sunday afternoon.

 In all leagues, some games will move to a whole different weekend because of Cups, but that won’t affect the holiday season.

 All of this happens on a fairly predictable schedule, because the TV networks are the main drivers of it.
-For the holiday season, the magic dates are October 12 for the Premier League and November 3 for the Championship.
-On or about those dates, the TV networks and the leagues will announce which games have been moved for broadcast.
+For the holiday season, the magic dates during the 2018-19 were October 12 for the Premier League and November 3 for the Championship.
+On or about those dates in 2019, the TV networks and the leagues will announce which games have been moved for broadcast.

 Around 184 Games in 10 Days

 You read that right.
-Right now the schedule shows every team in every professional league playing four games in a 10-day span from Saturday, December 23 to Monday, January 1.
-Again, some of those will change for TV, but here’s the lineup.
+When the schedule first comes out, it shows every team in every professional league playing four games in a 10-day span from just before Christmas through January 1.
+Again, some of those will change for TV, but as an example, here’s the lineup from 2018-19:

 - Saturday, December 23: 46 games in all leagues; that’s everybody.
 I seriously doubt any of these will move to the 24th — there haven’t been games played on Christmas Eve for at least 10 years — but this is TV we’re talking about.
 Stay tuned, as they say.